segmentio/segment-docs/src/connections/destinations/catalog/recombee-ai/index.md

 [Recombee](https://recombee.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} is a Recommender as a Service that can use your data to provide the most accurate recommendations of content or products for your users.

-Use this Segment destination to send your interaction data (views, purchases, plays, etc.) to Recombee.
+Use this Segment destination to send your interaction data, like views, purchases, or plays, to Recombee.

 ## Getting Started